slingner/filter-client/README.md

 ### Summary

-FILTER gives you the chance to explore coffee that is responsibly sourced from crops around the world.
+FILTER gives you the opportunity to explore coffee beans that are responsibly sourced from crops around the world.

 ![Bean Closeup](README-asset/coffee4.jpg?raw=true)

-When you first open the web app, you will see a list of coffee beans from around the world (each one as an individual card).
-As a guest, you will see a Flavor Filter set of checkboxes which will allow you to filter the list to your specifications.
+When you first open the web app and select All Beans from the navigation bar, you will see a list of coffee beans from around the world (each one as an individual card).
+While browsing, you will see a Flavor Filterm, which is set of checkboxes which will allow you to filter the list to based on the flavor profile you are interested in.
+An example of this filter is if a user selects FRUIT and CITRUS, the All Beans list will filter down to display all individual beans that have the FRUIT AND CITRUS flavor notes.

 ![Laptop Screenshot](README-asset/laptop_screenshot.png?raw=true)